johnston9/shot-caller/README.md

 ### Code

 - [Code Institute](https://codeinstitute.net/)
-  The code for the basic React/DRF set-up for the app from Code Institute.
+  The code for the basic React/DRF set-up for the app is from Code Institute.
 This includes the Requests, the Current User Context, the Profiles and the Posts, Likes and Followers in the Front End and the Models, Views and Serializers for all apps in the Back End.
 - [Django Rest Framework](https://www.django-rest-framework.org/)
   I referred to these throughout the project.
 - [stackoverflow.com]()